 So you want to work for one of the big four accounting firms (PwC, Deloitte, KPMG and Deloitte)?
 But what do you want to do?
-While these firms started out as accountants offering auditing services (independent validation and accounting services), they've diversified.
-They're also about corporate finance advice (eg. M&A), technology consulting, risk consulting, strategy consulting and advice on people and change.
-Which Big Four job do you want?
+While these firms started out as accountants offering auditing services (independent validation that companies' accounts are correct), they've diversified.
+These days, they're also about corporate finance advice (eg. M&A), technology consulting, risk consulting, strategy consulting and advice on people and change.
+So, which Big Four job do you want?

-Not audit, according to those in the know.
+Not old-fashioned audit, according to those in the know.

-Damning as this sounds, that particular associate (who's moved into transaction services) isn't the only one sick of audit.
+He isn't the only one complaining.
 An associate in audit for a rival firm agrees that the job is not great.
 "The work just isn't very engaging," he complains.
 "Although audit is very client-facing, you're adding minimal value to clients and the work is very dry."

 It's not all bad in audit though.
 The juniors we spoke to pointed out that starting out in audit means you get paid to take a qualification (the ACA in the UK) which you can use to become an accountant in industry, or even move into banking as a product controller or equity researcher.
 You also get contact time with the senior management team in client firms and you can become very knowledgeable about your sector, which could lead to a CFO or consulting role in future.
 Equally, while you may well work 80 hour weeks in the busy season when clients in your sector are preparing their annual reports, you should be able to work flexibly the rest of the time.